 As an example, Canon M6 has smaller lenses than the Nikon D7500.

-Another key difference when comparing Mirrorless vs DSLR is the optical viewfinder.
+Another critical difference when comparing Mirrorless vs DSLR and Compact Cameras vs Mirrorless Cameras is the optical viewfinder.
 DSLR use a Prisma which reflect the real light.
-Mirrorless viewfinder processes the light with a sensor.
+Mirrorless viewfinder processes the information with a sensor.

 Mirrorless has some advantages.
 For example, you can move the screen.